-There were no changes in our internal control over financial reporting that occurred during the three-month period ended June 30, 2019 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes in our internal control over financial reporting that occurred during the three-month period ended March 31, 2020 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+As a result of the COVID-19 pandemic, the majority of our workforce began working remotely in March 2020.
+These changes to the working environment did not have a material effect on our internal controls over financial reporting during the most recent quarter.